minhlamvn/minhlamvn.github.io/index.md

 ## 🧑‍💻 About Me

-Master of Science in Computer Science graduate from Seattle University with 2 years of professional software engineering experience in game development (C++) and strong foundations in data structures and algorithms.
-Fast learner, problem solver, and adaptable professional seeking opportunities to grow technical expertise and leadership skills in innovative environments.
+Software Engineer holding a Master of Science in Computer Science (Seattle University).
+Skilled in C++, Python, C#, and SQL, with professional experience in cross-platform application development and system troubleshooting.
+Expertise includes full-stack web development (Flask, ASP.NET), cloud infrastructure (Azure), and performance tuning for complex production environments.

 ---